12+ Eye-Catching Flowers Beginning with S With Pictures

 Scabiosa is a genus of flowering plants in the honeysuckle family, Caprifoliaceae.
 Many of the species in this genus have common names that include the word scabious.
 Another common name for members of this genus is pincushion flowers.

 These plants grow up to 30-45 cm (12-18 inches) tall.
 Scabiosa prefers full light but may tolerate shade.
 Most plants require proper drainage and thrive in well-drained environments.
-These plants need water and should be irrigated often during periods of low rainfall to produce beautiful blossoms throughout the growth season.

 Some varieties of Scabiosa remain slightly open at night, attracting nocturnal pollinators like moths, which is pretty rare for such a showy daytime bloomer.